Intel 8085: Input/output scheme

-The 8085 supports both port-mapped and memory-mapped io.
-It supports up to 256 input/output (I/O) ports via dedicated Input/Output instructions, with port addresses as operands.
+The 8085 supports both port-mapped and memory-mapped I/O. It supports up to 256 input/output (I/O) ports via dedicated Input/Output instructions, with port addresses as operands.
 Port-mapped IO can be an advantage on processors with limited address space.
 During a port-mapped I/O bus cycle, the 8-bit I/O address is output by the CPU on both the lower and upper halves of the 16-bit address bus.

 Devices designed for memory mapped I/O can also be accessed by using the LDA (load accumulator from a 16-bit address) and STA (store accumulator at a 16-bit address specified) instructions, or any other instructions that have memory operands.
 A memory-mapped IO transfer cycle appears on the bus as a normal memory access cycle.